 In Rochetaillée, turn right and cycle towards Allemond.
 From then on, you can follow the signposting “Isère à vélo no. 2”.

 After the bridge “pont Rouge”, turn right and follow the D44 towards Villard Reculas.

 Cycle through the hamlets of Raffour and La Beurrière.
 Keep climbing and follow the small road to Le Boulangeard on the D44a.
-Go down to the Lake Verney on the D526 towards Le Rivier-d’Allemont - Col de la Croix de Fer.
+Go down to the Lake Verney on the D526 towards Le Rivier-d’Allemond - Col de la Croix de Fer.

 Starting at “Pont Ratier”, the road rises steeply.
 Cycle 650 m and turn left on the road towards Le Villaret “Route du Villaret”.
-The route takes you easily to Allemont “le Haut”.
+The route takes you easily to Allemond “le Haut”.
 Go by the church, cycle down and turn right on the D526 to go back to Bourg d'Oisans.

 THAT LITTLE BIT FURTHER: up to Le Mollard

 To add a short, steeper climb to this easy ride, carry on up to the hamlet of Le Mollard.
-From the D526 going towards Articol / Le Rivier d’Allemont, turn left for Le Mollard.
+From the D526 going towards Articol / Le Rivier d’Allemond, turn left for Le Mollard.
 Once you have completed this small loop, ride back down to the D526.
 From there, take the D43 (1st road on the right) to reach the initial route.

 Distance: 6 km

 Time: 45 min

 The Chalanches silver mine was operated between 1767 and 1799.
 During that period an estimated quarter of the production was stolen by the